Dobefu/DLiteScript/docs/content/docs/standard-library/time/_index.md

 +++
 title = 'time Namespace'
 linkTitle = 'time'
-description = 'Time and date functions.' weight = 0
-draft = false
+description = 'Time and date functions for getting current timestamps and controlling execution delays.
+Manage timing and delays in your scripts.' weight = 0 draft = false
 +++